-5 golden rules for successful challenges
+5 golden rules for optimizing your cash rewards2 minutes reading

 1. Let Hilo do all the work!
 Don’t touch your Hilo thermostats at any time during a challenge, including the preheating phase and right through to the recovery phase.
 Every time you adjust the temperature of a thermostat, it is excluded from the challenge that is underway, which might mean you will fail the challenge.

 2. Avoid using your appliances.
 The calculation of your reward takes into account the overall electricity consumption of your home during the challenge.
 That means baking a batch of muffins can definitely wait until the challenge is over!
 Hilo now offers a solution for electric vehicle charging that can make your life even easier.
 Already a Hilo customer?
 Here’s how you can include your charger in challenges.

 3. Don’t quit a challenge that is already underway, even during the recovery phase at the very end.
 You’ll lose the rewards you had been accumulating from the beginning of that challenge, which would be unfortunate.